thomastoledo/FleuveJS/README.md

 This operator works just like `of`, except it will return a `MutableObservable` instead of an `Observable`.

+#### `mutableFrom` - static
+*This operator is static: it means your cannot use it as a parameter for methods such as `pipe`, `compile` or `fork`*

+This operator works just like `from`, except it will return a `MutableObservable` instead of an `Observable`.

 #### `preProcess` - static
 *This operator is static: it means you cannot use it as a parameter for methods such as `pipe`, `compile` or `fork`*.

-This operator allows you to create an Observable bearing pre-processing operations.
-Those operations will execute every time you provide a new value to the Observable.
+This operator allows you to create a MutableObservable bearing pre-processing operations.
+Those operations will execute every time you provide a new value to the MutableObservable.

-It is useful if you want to connect to a source of data, and only retrieve those which match a predicate.
+It is useful if you want to connect to a source of data, and only retrieve those that match a predicate.

 In the following example, we assume we want to retrieve some stats about temperatures, and we would like to only retrieve entries where the temperature is > 30°C;